sodadata/docs/soda-cl/group-by.md

 # Group by
 *Last modified on {% last_modified_at %}*

-Use a group by configuration to collect and present check results by category. <br /> *Not supported in Soda Core*
+Use a group by configuration to collect and present check results by category.

 {% include code-header.html %}
 ```yaml